Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Adiabatic orbital evolution

 The derivative of the Keplerian energy with respect to $e$ follows the scaling relation $\frac{\partial E_{N}}{\partial e}\sim e$.
 For small eccentricities $e$, this term becomes significantly smaller than the factors $\frac{\partial L_{\lambda}}{\partial L_{N}}\dot{E}\sim 1$ and $\frac{\partial E_{\lambda}}{\partial L_{N}}\dot{L}\sim 1$.
 Furthermore, this effect persists because the relation $\frac{\partial L_{\lambda}}{\partial p}\dot{E}<\frac{\partial E_{\lambda}}{\partial p}\dot{L}$ or $\frac{\partial L_{\lambda}}{\partial L}<\frac{\partial E_{\lambda}}{\partial E}$ holds.
 As a result, the evolution of eccentricity is significantly accelerated in the low - eccentricity parameter space.

 As discussed earlier in this section, initially eccentric orbits tend to decrease in eccentricity throughout their evolution.
 The decrease in eccentricity accelerates as the orbits approach circularity.
 For orbits far from the OSCO, circular orbits will remain circular, while eccentric orbits eventually circularize.
-From the previous subsection, it was shown that orbits close to the outer separatrix, near the outermost stable circular orbit (OSCO, equation \eqref{eq:oscosds}), the SdS gravitational fluxes fail to maintain the circularity of an initially circular SdS orbit.
+From the previous subsection, it was shown that orbits close to the outer separatrix, near the outermost stable circular orbit (OSCO, Eq.\eqref{eq:oscosds}), the SdS gravitational fluxes fail to maintain the circularity of an initially circular SdS orbit.
 Such orbits will become unbound over time.
-Near the OSCO, where $p_{OSCO}-p\ll 1$, the eccentricity evolution equation (equation \eqref{eq:edotsds}) takes the form:
+Near the OSCO, where $p_{OSCO}-p\ll 1$, the eccentricity evolution equation (Eq. \eqref{eq:edotsds}) vanishes when: